 - Viruses are the most common cause.
-They do not require antibiotics for treatment.
+They don't require antibiotics for treatment.

 - If bacteria are not the cause of the infection, treatment is focused on the comfort of your child.

-- If your child’s sore throat is severe and includes difficulty swallowing or breathing, drooling, stiff neck or neck swelling, call 911 or your local emergency number.
+- If your child’s sore throat is severe and includes trouble swallowing or breathing, drooling, stiff neck or neck swelling, call 911 or your local emergency number.

 Prevention and Risk Assessment

 Pharyngitis is redness, pain and swelling of the throat (pharynx).
 Tonsillitis is inflammation of the tonsils.
-The tonsils are a pair of tissue masses on either side of the back of the throat.
+The tonsils are a pair of tissue masses on both sides at the back of the throat.
 They are part of the immune system, the part of the body that fights infection and other disease.
 Your child may have pharyngitis, tonsillitis or both (pharyngotonsillitis).